jp-x-g/oraclefordeletion/README.md

-                                       about one minute instead of thirty) -g 1                                 enable aggregate output (one big table, instead of new sections/tables for different days) -v 1                                 enable verbose mode -h 1                                 print this help message and exit -a 1                                 print every individual component's help message and exit
+                                       about one minute instead of thirty) -g 1                                 enable aggregate output (one big table, instead of new sections/tables for different days) -q 1                                 use quick mode (SQL connection instead of individual API hits) this will run many times faster!
+-v 1                                 enable verbose mode -h 1                                 print this help message and exit -a 1                                 print every individual component's help message and exit